 We now have the two plus three most credible heroes of SMS – delivering both a brilliant concept and a viable technical solution respectively.

 6.The next notable milestone is the first SMS sent over an operational GSM network.
 Here Neil Papworth steals the lime-light with his SMS to Richard Jarvis that Richard received on his Orbitel 901 in 1992.
 There have been other claims to have sent the first SMS but they miss the point.
 These sort of “firsts” are media events to mark a commercial milestone – in this case a Vodafone milestone.
 An illustration of this is the widely accepted story that the British TV Comedian Ernie Wise made the first cellular call over the UK cellular networks in 1985.
 But I am told (by an impeccable source) that Ernie Wise did not make the first UK cellular call.
-It was another Ernie (Harrison), the Vodafone Chairman, who phoned his son-in-law half an hour earlier.
+It was another Ernie (Harrison), the Vodafone Chairman, who phoned his son half an hour earlier.
 But the commercial milestone was the Ernie Wise call…that is what the media came to record and that is what they did.
+(More recently Vodafone now say the first call was from the son to Ernie Harrison).

 7. At this stage of the SMS story journalists tend to leap straight to the huge phenomenon of young people sending SMS messages to each other.
 The spin on the story is that those in GSM in 1984-88 missed the blindingly obvious and children had to show them the way.
 In fact there was a monumental shaping event that came in-between.
 It was the great mobile revolution transforming mobile from an expensive tool for the business community (and the wealthy) to a mass consumer item.
 The point of origin for this transformation is widely attributed to be the DTI Phones on the Move consultation document in 1988.